ashtonfei/google-apps-script-projects/README.md

 # GAS-058 Google Form with File Categorization

 ### Description
 This project is used to handle the uploaded files in Google Form with Google Apps Script.
-If you want to classify or organize the uploaded files automatically, you might be instreseted.
+If you want to classify or organize the uploaded files automatically, you might be intreseted.
 You can try the deom form [here](https://forms.gle/FaYWFcbqSnzsFsCv6).

 ### Apps Script type
 Google Form